sgk2004/BellyButtonDiversity/README.md

+# Interactive Dashboard of a dataset in JSON format
 ###### BellyButtonDiversity
 An interactive dashboard to explore the Belly Button Biodiversity dataset, which catalogs the microbes that colonize human navels.